codingupastorm/sc-docs/docs/deploying.rst

 '''''''
 If the contract you are deploying accepts constructor params, you can additionally pass these in to the command line tool via the ``params`` argument.

 These params must be serialized into a string.
 The format of each parameter is "{0}#{1}", where {0} is an integer representing the Type of the serialized data, and {1} is the serialized data itself.

-Additionally, parameters must be separated by the pipe ``|`` character.
+Multiple params must be specified in order and can be done like so: ``-param="7#abc" -param="8#123"``.

 Currently, only certain Types of data can be serialized.
 Refer to the following table for the mapping between Type and its integer mapping.